 ** Customers are responsible for any applicable duties/taxes charged by their country.
-Goods are shipped from France **
+Goods are shipped from our headquarters in London **

-**Whilst we endeavor to offer complimentary shipping to all customers, certain remote locations may incur a shipping charge from France.
-If in doubt, please contact email@example.com
+**Whilst we endeavor to offer complimentary shipping to all customers, certain remote locations may incur a shipping charge from London.
+If in doubt, please contact firstname.lastname@example.org

 Limited Edition Terry O'Neill iconic print t-shirt.
 The Rolling Stones and the Naked Angel Lady.
 In collaboration with musician Pearl Aday and Romp's Nina Morgan-Jones.